 Swim fins do not come in wide sizes; instead, they are available in shoe sizes.
 Swim fins will usually fit an average foot size or a men’s D shoe.

-In shoe sizes, a narrow foot would be a C and a wider foot would be a size E. So if you have E or a multiple of EEEs, your foot may not fit as well as a D. You may face a relatively tough time finding snorkeling fins for yourself if your size is an E-width; hence the recommendation is to size up the fin.
+In shoe sizes, a narrow foot would be a C and a wider foot would be a size E. So if you have an E or a multiple of EEEs, your foot may not fit as well as a D. You may face a relatively tough time finding snorkeling fins for yourself if your size is an E-width; hence, the recommendation is to size up the fin.

 You can always get a water sock to help any loose-fitting fin.
 Getting an open-heel fin can also help you customize your fit if your fin is a bit too big.